In Depth: Nervous

 Peripheral system nerves branch from either the brain stem or the spinal cord.
 Each nerve is connected to a particular area of the torso or limbs and is responsible for communication to and from those regions.

-The PNS can also be divided into smaller pieces: the somatic and autonomic systems.
+The PNS can also be subdivided into smaller components: the somatic and autonomic systems.
 The somatic involves parts of the body a person can command at will, and the autonomic helps run involuntary functions such as pumping blood.

 Information conveyed through the nervous system moves along networks of cells called neurons.
 These neurons can only send information one way.
 Those transmitting to the brain are sensory neurons; those that transmit from the brain are known as motor neurons.

-The nervous system can suffer from a number of afflictions, including cancer.
+The nervous system can suffer from a number of afflictions, including cancer (e.g., brain tumors).
 Other problems include multiple sclerosis, in which damaged nerves prevent signals from traveling along them, and meningitis, which causes an inflammation of the membranes surrounding the brain and spinal cord.